jfallmann/diffTF_Fork/docs/_build/html/_sources/chapter2.rst.txt

 ----------------------------------------------------------------------------------------------

 Summary
-  Only present if no consensus peak file was provided (:ref:`parameter_consensusPeaks`).
+  Only present if no consensus peak file was provided (``consensusPeaks``, :ref:`parameter_consensusPeaks`).
 Produced in rule ``filterSexChromosomesAndSortPeaks``.
 Generated consensus peaks, before filtering (see below) as well as a diagnostic plot showing the length distribution of the peaks.

 Details
   Filtered consensus peaks (removal of peaks from one of the following chromosomes: chrX, chrY, chrM, chrUn\*, \*random*, \*hap|_gl\*